 Does it feel as if you are not getting as much bang for your buck at the grocery store?
-Does it seem as though you are paying the same price or perhaps more for products that are getting smaller and smaller in quantity and size?
+Does it seem you are paying the same price or perhaps more for products that are getting smaller and smaller in quantity and size?

 What you are experiencing is known as Shrinkflation.
-Yes, Shrinkflation is a real word and it is what you are experiencing throughout your shopping experience.
+Yes, Shrinkflation is a real word, and it is what you are experiencing throughout your shopping experience.

 While some links below are affiliate links, there is no additional charge to you.
 If you make a purchase, I make a commission.
 Please know that I will only affiliate myself with products and services I believe in.

 Let’s Expand on Shrinkflation and learn more about it.

 What is Shrinkflation?

 Shrinkflation involves reducing the amount or size of a product while keeping the price the same.
 As a result, the price per amount is conversely increased, which is not noticeable by a consumer.
 It’s the method adopted by most companies to boost the profit margin without notifying their customers.
 Mainly the food and beverage industry adopts these strategies to help boost the profit margins.

 Moreover, Shrinkflation is the combination of two words, “shrink” and “inflation.”
 The shrink means the reduction or decrease in products’ size or amount.
 While inflation means rises in price due to the size reduction.
 Generally, a consumer won’t know that the price per product is increased otherwise due to the shrinking size.
 This is one of the oldest techniques and is still adopted to increase profits on a large scale.

 In short, you are paying the same or more for less.